canonical/launchpad-manual/docs/user/explanation/packaging/packaging.rst

 -  `Official Ubuntu packages <https://wiki.ubuntu.com/MOTU/GettingStarted>`_: find out about becoming an Ubuntu packager with the MOTU team

--  :ref:`package recipes <source-package-recipes>`: automatically assemble a package from git branches (beta)
+-  :ref:`package recipes <source-package-recipes>`: automatically assemble a package from git branches

 -  `Packaging binaries <https://wiki.ubuntu.com/MOTU/School/PackagingWithoutCompiling>`_: how to go about packaging software which is only available as a binary.